Jersey Tiger Moth (Euplagia quadripunctaria)

 Once overwintered the caterpillars are easy to rear.

 The Jersey Tiger Moth caterpillar featured above left was found by Isobel and Livia McLachlan in their garden in Beckenham, Kent.

-They successfully reared the caterpillar through and were delighted to see the colourful moth, shown above, emerge from it’s cocoon formed in plant litter.
+They successfully reared the caterpillar through and were delighted to see the colourful moth featured emerge from it’s cocoon formed in plant litter.

 Once ready for flight the moth was released back into the garden.

 Keith Parish found this Jersey Tiger caterpillar in his garden in Enfield, UK.

 It was on a log beneath some Ivy suggesting it was searching for a place to pupate.

 The Colour Identification Guide to Caterpillars of the British Isles – Jim Porter.